 In bankruptcy, the personal data you collected from users can be considered an asset.
 That makes user data vulnerable to being transferred to the highest bidder and leaving users feeling exposed.

-This article is an overview on how to address the issue of bankruptcy in your Privacy Policy so your user data remains protected even if your company must liquidate assets to pay debts.
+This article provides an overview on how to address the issue of bankruptcy in your Privacy Policy so your user data remains protected even if your company must liquidate assets to pay debts.

 Our Privacy Policy Generator makes it easy to create a Privacy Policy for your business.
 Just follow these steps: